SerhiiYahdzhyiev/app-n-web-dev-assignment/README.md

 There are possible failures in container starts for `webserver` and `backend` services.
-If you face issues like `Bad Gateway` responses, inspect running conteniers with `docker ps -a`, and try to re-start failed services:
+If you face issues like `Bad Gateway` responses, inspect running containers with `docker ps -a`, and try to re-start failed services:

 ```bash
 docker-compose up -d --build <service_name>